Jacqueline “Jackie” Mitchell

-Massena: The family of Jacqueline “Jackie” Mitchell are saddened to report her untimely passing on Saturday May 21, 2022 at Canton-Potsdam Hospital.
-The arrangements are incomplete at this time and are under the care and direction of the Phillips Memorial Home, in Massena.
-A full obituary to follow in next publication.
+Massena: The world just lost a beloved wife, amazing mom and loving grandma, Jacqueline “Jackie” Mitchell on Saturday May 21, 2022.
+Jackie was born in Massena, on August 23, 1956.
+Arrangements are under the care and guidance of the Phillips Memorial Home, located at 64 Andrews Street in Massena.

+Jackie’s family meant everything to her.
+She was always the one to hold huge family gatherings.
+She enjoyed being with her family, enjoying yearly trips to the family camp at Township 19 to celebrate her birthday every year in August.
+She loved sitting at her kitchen table doing puzzles or sitting on the couch holding hands, drinking coffee with her love of her life watching television.
+Spending time with her grandchildren, Bradley and Nash always made her light up which she cherished so much.
+Bradley and Nash were her world, as she was to them!

+Jackie worked for 35 years for the Johnson Newspaper Corporation until her retirement in 2015.
+You always knew if you didn’t get your newspaper to call her.
+She would even deliver it to you on her way home from work.

 (0) comments